 In 1988, a small group of dedicated community members gathered for the first board meeting of the St. Francis Community Foundation.
 Led by President Robert Grace, the founding board shared a simple but powerful vision: to build a lasting resource for their hometown.
 Originally formed as a 501(c)(4), this foundation later became a 501(c)(3), and in 1989, its first endowment fund was created.
 While early activity was modest, the first distribution came in 1990-\$107 shared between two local causes.
 By 2006, the fund had grown to over \$25,000.
 In 2007, the board made a major move by transferring the fund to the Greater Kansas City Community Foundation, opening the door for more growth and support.
 But they didn't stop there.
 Between 2012 and 2016, the board explored ways to expand its impact.
 Eventually, they saw a new opportunity with the Greater Northwest Kansas Community Foundation (GNWKCF), which offered stronger regional ties and support from the Dane G. Hansen Foundation.
 In 2017, the St. Francis Community Foundation rebranded to become the Cheyenne County Kansas Community Foundation (CCKCF), expanding its reach across the county and starting a new chapter of growth and community impact.
 Since then, CCKCF has grown steadily, reaching \$3 million in assets, distributing hundreds of thousands of dollars, and earning support from across the county.
 Founding members, Carl Werner and Jim Milliken, now hold emeritus status, honored for their decades of service.
 Today, CCKCF is guided by a committed board, including Chair Amy Hendricks, Vice-Chair Dara Carmichael, Secretary/Treasurer Betty Petersen, and members Tim Burr, Gaby Carmichael, Kelli Dankenbring, Tom Keller, Carla Lampe, Cliff Leach, and Tom Smull-each one continuing the mission started more than three decades ago: building a brighter future for Cheyenne County.

-MEET OUR STAFF I've lived in this small town for 18 years, and never imagined that small-town living would bring out the best in me.
+OUR COTS MEET OUR STAFF I've lived in this small town for 18 years, and never imagined that small-town living would bring out the best in me.
 In 2021, I joined the foundation as a staff member, not knowing much about the role.
 Three years later, I can honestly say that I wouldn't have it any other way.
 I am so grateful for the motivation to continually learn and grow in my position, or as I like to call it, "the thing I get to do because I love it!"
 Each day brings new challenges and rewards, and I'm thankful for the opportunity to be part of something that makes a difference in our community.

 Jessica Matthies Executive Director A community foundation thrives because of its donors-and in 2021, the Dane G. Hansen Foundation helped strengthen that support by funding a part-time staff position to guide local foundations.
 That role, filled by Jessica Matthies, laid the groundwork for deeper donor engagement.
 By 2024, Hansen expanded its support to include full-time staffing, with a focus on capturing local wealth and building long-term sustainability.
 Cheyenne County embraced this opportunity in September 2024, marking a new chapter for the foundation.
 While traditional operations continue, the added emphasis on donor relationships is helping grow the number of active funds-currently at 15-with a goal to significantly increase that number.
 One major opportunity each year is December's Match Month, where donations can be quadrupled thanks to matching gifts from the Hansen and Patterson Family Foundations.
 Every dollar has the power to become four, multiplying local impact.
 Strategic Doing also plays a key role by encouraging community members to take initiative, spark innovation, and help shape the future of Cheyenne County.
-OF GIVING At the Cheyenne County Kansas Community Foundation, our funds are the seeds from which community growth flourishes.
-Whether endowed for lasting impact or non-endowed for immediate support, each fund reflects the generosity of donors committed to nurturing Cheyenne County from the ground up.
-ADMINISTRATIVE Supports foundation operations.